Ciara Torres-Spelliscy - Presentations

 Presented on a panel on corporate law at "Citizens United an Intersection of Laws" Symposium at Georgia State University College of Law, Nov.
 2010.

 Presented on a panel on campaign finance law at "Citizens Divided About Citizens United" Symposium at Chapman Law School on Oct.
 2010.

 Presented a paper on campaign finance at "Fourth International Colloquium on Corporate Political Activity," at Long Island University, CW Post Campus, May 2010.

 Presented a paper on campaign finance at "The Case of Citizens United v.
 Federal Election Commission: Supreme Court Decision on Corporate Campaign Expenditures" at Rutgers Eagleton Institute on Politics, April 2010.

-Presented a paper on campaign finance at Loyola University Chicago's "Corporate Risk Management Conference," October 2009.
+Presented a paper on campaign finance at Loyola University Chicago's "Corporate Risk Management Conference," Oct.
+2009.

-Presented on a panel about judicial selection at "Obama and Article III Judges," at Harvard Law School, October 2009.
+Presented on a panel about judicial selection at "Obama and Article III Judges," at Harvard Law School, Oct.
+2009.